FuelLabs/fuels-rs/README.md

 This section describes how to use the basic functionalities of the SDK.

-### Instantiating a fuel client
+### Instantiating a Fuel client

-You can instantiate a fuel client, pointing to a local fuel node by using [Fuel Core](https://github.com/FuelLabs/fuel-core):
+You can instantiate a Fuel client, pointing to a local Fuel node by using [Fuel Core](https://github.com/FuelLabs/fuel-core):

 ```Rust
 use fuel_core::service::{Config, FuelService};